infinity0/msg-notes/causal/01-ordering.rst

 anc(m).
 Since messages are only added to the data structure in topological order, everyone has this information so they can enforce it themselves.
 Messages that break this may simply be dropped, with a local UI warning as to the source.
-The merge algorithm includes this functionality, and it may be run on every received message including non-merges - see that chapter for details.
+The :ref:`merge algorithm for DAGs <merge-algorithm>` includes a check that the inputs form an anti-chain, and it may be run on the pre(m) of every message accepted, including for single-parent messages.

 Enforcing total ordering can be done only when someone accepts messages from both forks, which not everyone else might see.
 To help this propagate, users